20kdc/gabien-common/datum/specification.md

 First, we must define *whitespace*.
 Whitespace is one of two sequences outside of a string:

-1. Any whitespace-class character.
+1. Any *non-printing-group* character.

-2. The indirect value 59 `;` followed an arbitrary sequence of characters ending with the indirect value 10 (newline, and considered included in the sequence).
+2. A *line-comment-class* character followed by an arbitrary sequence of characters ending with a *newline-class* character, which is considered included in the sequence.

 Before reading a token, any whitespace is consumed.